 The author tried to construct this theory in such a manner that well-read, intelligent teenagers interested in science could easily understand at least 75 % of the text as written.
 He also tried to construct this theory in such manner that senior neurochemists and neurologist would not be dissuaded from reading this theory because of its apparent sophomoric presentation.

-In the process of constructing this theory the author tried to read and self-educate himself to the maximum extent possible, in view of the fact: “He personally never diagnosed or was the primary caregiver for even a single patient with any type of neurodegenerative disease.”
+In the process of constructing this theory the author tried to read and self-educate himself to the maximum extent possible, in view of the fact: “He personally never diagnosed nor was the primary caregiver for even a single patient with any type of neurodegenerative brain disease.”